SquareBracketAssociates/Booklet-FunWithInterpreters/Chapters/09-EvaluatorPrimitives.md

 For example, let us consider the method `SmallInteger>>+` method below:

 ```
-SmallInteger >> + aNumber [
+SmallInteger >> + aNumber
 	<primitive: 1>
 	^ super + aNumber
-]
 ```

 This method looks like a normal method with selector `+`, and with a normal method body doing `^super + aNumber`.
 The only difference between this method and a normal one is that this method also has an annotation, or pragma, indicating that it is the primitive number 1.

 The body of the method is normally not executed.
 In its place, the primitive 1 is executed.
 The method body is only executed if the primitive failed.

-###### Interpreter primitives.
+### Study: Interpreter primitives

 Before diving into how _primitive methods_ are executed, let us introduce the third component in place: the _interpreter primitives_.
-A primitive is a piece of code \(another method\) defined in the interpreter that will be executed when a primitive method is executed.
+A primitive is a piece of code (another method) defined in the interpreter that will be executed when a primitive method is executed.

-To make a parallel between our interpreter and the Pharo virtual machine, the virtual machine is executing a C-function is executed when a primitive method is executed.
+To make a parallel between our interpreter and the Pharo virtual machine: the virtual machine executes a C-function when a primitive method is executed.

-The interpreter defines a set of supported primitives with unique ids.
-In our case, for example, the primitive with id `1` implements the behavior that adds up two integers.
+The virtual machine interpreter defines a set of supported primitives with unique ids.
+We will mimic this behavior and in our interpreter, the primitive with id `1` implements the behavior that adds up two integers.

-When a primitive method is activated, it first looks up what _primitive_ to execute based on its primitive id number, and executes it.
+When a primitive method is activated,

+- it first looks up what _primitive_ to execute based on its primitive id number, and executes it.
-The primitive performs some validations if required, executes the corresponding behavior, and returns either with a success if everything went ok, or a failure if there was a problem.
+- The primitive performs some validations if required, executes the corresponding behavior, and returns either with a success if everything went ok, or a failure if there was a problem.
-On success, the method execution returns with the value computed by the primitive.
+- On success, the method execution returns with the value computed by the primitive.
-On failure, the body of the method is executed instead.
+- On failure, the body of the method is executed instead.
 Because of this, the body of a primitive method is also named the "fall-back code".

 Note that in Pharo some primitives called essential such as the object allocation cannot be executed from Pharo.
 For such primitive, implementors added a method body to describe what the primitive is doing if it could be written in Pharo.

 ### Infrastructure for Primitive Evaluation

 To implement primitives in our evaluator we only need to change how methods are activated.
 Indeed, as we have seen above, the method lookup nor other special nodes are required for the execution of primitives, and the AST already supports pragma nodes, from which we need to extract the method's primitive id.